joesan/plant-simulator/README.md

 * Run as a standalone jar
 * Run as a Docker container

-### Database Support

-Though th application is multi database compliant, currently only MySQL and H2 databases are supported, the reason being that the set up scripts are only avaiable for MySQL and H2.
-The scripts can be found [here](https://github.com/joesan/database-projects/tree/master/power-plant-simulator)

 #### To run as a standalone jar, do the following